AU-BCE-EE/course-modelling-2025/docs/parameter_values.md

 where $k$ is the first-order rate constant, $c_t$ is the remaining reactant concentration after $\Delta t$ time, and $c_0$ is the initial value (mass could be used instead of concentration).

+### Second-order
+Second-order reactions are a little trickier, but just a little.
+Here is a simple approach.

+1. Determine the change in a reactant over time when the second reactant is held constant (or make a guess).
+2. Apply the equation above.
+3. Divide the result by the fixed concentration of the second reactant.

+Units on a second-order reaction rate constant are inverse concentration per unit time.